Ufine Battery at The Battery Show Europe 2025

 Electrolyte

 Dry cell batteries use a paste electrolyte instead of a liquid.
-This paste is usually a mixture of ammonium chloride and zinc chloride, which serves as the medium for ion transfer between the anode and cathode.
+This paste typically consists of a mixture of ammonium chloride and zinc chloride, serving as the medium for ion transfer between the anode and cathode.

 Separator